SarahBourgeois/Unlock_Smartphone_Bootloader/unlock_bootloader/README.md

 ### Requirements
 1) Download release
-2) unzip folder named unlock_software
-3) obtain official code of bootloader if if your model phone need that (explain here)
+2) obtain official code of bootloader if if your model phone need that (explain here)
-4) launch "unlocked_your_phone.bat (explain here)
+3) launch "unlocked_your_phone.bat (explain here)

-Step 1 and 2 :
+Step 1
 ===========================================
-1) You have to download the last release  in your computer.
+ You have to download the release named unlock_bootloader.zip on : Script_for_Android_phone">release in your computer.
-2) Open the folder.
-There is a folder names unlock_software.
-You have to unzip it !

-Step 3 : (example for huawei phone)
+Step 2 : (example for huawei phone)
 ===========================================
 If your phone need an unlock code (like Huawei phone) do this :